bourbonkk/matrix-psutil/docs/index.rst

       on Windows this method is not reliable due to some limitations of the underlying Windows API which may hang when retrieving certain file handles.
-      In order to work around that psutil spawns a thread to determine the file handle name and kills it if it's not responding after 100ms.
+      In order to work around that matrix_psutil spawns a thread to determine the file handle name and kills it if it's not responding after 100ms.
       That implies that this method on Windows is not guaranteed to enumerate all regular file handles (see